earchibong/terraform-wordpress/documentation.md

 ## Create an Internet Gateway for Instances in the public subnet to access the Internet

-An internet gateway, enables instances in the VPC to communicate with the internet and  enables internet users to connect with instances in the VPC.
-This allows for the use of internet-based services and applications, such as web-based applications, content delivery networks, and other internet-based services.
+An internet gateway provides a connection point between a private network (such as a VPC in AWS) and the public internet.
+It enables communication between resources in the private network and the internet.

+An internet gateway allows both inbound and outbound traffic to pass through it.
+Inbound traffic from the internet can be directed to specific resources in the private network based on network configurations and security rules.

+Internet gateways are associated with public IP addresses, allowing resources within the private network to have public-facing IP addresses accessible from the internet.

 <br>